Saint Josemaria Escriva de Balaguer y Albás was a Roman Catholic priest and founder of Opus Dei.

 - Holy Rosary

-These books have been translated into 43 languages and has sold several million copies.
+These books have been translated into 43 languages and have sold several million copies.

 St Josemaria Escriva Birth